 The earliest example we’ve seen for a punctuation mark that looks and acts like the modern question mark is from a book printed in Latin in the late 15th century by Aldus Manutius, an Italian scholar, educator, and publisher.

 This image is from Pietro Bembo’s De Ætna, a Latin account of his ascent of Mount Etna with his father, Bernardo.
-The work, written as a dialogue between Bembus Pater (B. P.) and Bembus Filius (B. F.), was published around 1495 by Manutius’s Aldine Press.
+The work, written as a dialogue between Bembus Pater (B. P.) and Bembus Filius (B. F.), was published in February 1496 by Manutius’s Aldine Press.
 The question mark ends the last sentence.

 [B. F.] Ego uero existimabam pater errauisse me sic etiam nimis diu.
 B. P. Non est ita: sed, ne nunc tandem erremus; perge de ignibus, ut proposuisti: uerum autem, quid tu haeres?